RaJah239/test/README.md

 - Odd Eggs always have PokéRUS.
 - Hatch Room was added to the Day Care out back.
 Only accessible via Bicycle.
 The old man appears there if your Pokémon laid any eggs and there’s a Porygon PC as well.
 - Press A or B to stop the Bicycle in the Day Care's Hatch Room and Kanto’s Cycling Road.
+- Egg Tutor and new move tutors added.
 - Slot Machines payout were adjusted as coins are now used for a lot of things.
 - Made the Lottery Corner generate a lucky number daily instead of weekly.
 - Swarm system reworked to trigger by talking to NPC daily.
 Swarms include Gen 1 and 2 starters, all baby Pokémon and Ditto.